Guide How can Legend of Dragoon be played in 2025?

 Important!
 If you have a physical copy of the game, it is strongly recommended that you make a legal backup of your game discs.
 Unless they are kept in a sealed case and never played, they will eventually stop working due to wear/use.
 See this guide on how to preserve your legal copy in digital form.

-Option 1: Emulation (Recommended)
+Option 1: Severed Chains (Recommended)

 Although the legal requirements are a bit tricky, emulation has many benefits that cannot be boasted by any physical hardware.
 These benefits include: correcting hardware errors, improved visual fidelity, save states, and modding support.
 The main caveat is that a necessary bios file can only be legally procured by extracting it from your physical PS1 – this is the main barrier of entry for most people.
 For help with that, see this guide.
 Emulators can run both physical discs and digital disc images.
 Stay tuned for an on-site Emulation guide.